-Section 3.2 How can you find out if a specific drug is on the Drug List?
+Section 3.3 How can you find out if a specific drug is on the Drug List?

-You have two ways to find out:
+You have two (2) ways to find out:

-- 1. Check the most recent Drug List we provide electronically.
-(Please note: The Drug List we provide includes information for the covered drugs that are most commonly used by our members.
-However, we cover additional drugs that are not included in the provided Drug List.
-If one of your drugs is not listed in the Drug List, you should contact Member Services to find out if we cover it.) - 2.
-Visit the plan's website (www.ccahealthri.org).
-The Drug List on the website is always the most current. - 3.
+- 1. Visit the plan's website (www.ccama.org).
+The Drug List on the website is always the most current. - 2.
 Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.